lykmapipo/ngAA/README.md

 });
 ```

-- **tokenPrefix :** A prefix to be used to prefix token and user profile in staorage.
+- **tokenPrefix :** A prefix to be used to prefix token and user profile in storage.
 Default to `ngAA`.
 Its highly advisable to use onother prefix mostly your application name.
 You can override this default on your module config as:
 ```js
 angular